 Protecting the Rights of Creditors and Reclaiming Debt

 As a creditor, you may be forced to combat overdue consumer debt and pending bankruptcy proceedings.
-Recovering funds is essential to protecting your business’ livelihood.
+Recovering funds is essential to protecting your business’s livelihood, and Bunch & Brock have the experience you need to reclaim the money you’re owed.

 Establishing Preference Claims